yep/openwrt-vagrant/README.md

 - Copy the openwrt image to the SD card:
   `sudo dd if=openwrt-*.img of=/dev/disk4 bs=1m`
 - Press ctrl-t to get the status.
 If it says `156+0 records out` this means that 156 MB have been copied.
-- Unmount the sd card, again:
+- Unmount the sd card:
   `diskutil unmount /dev/disk4s1`

 Install Option 2: TFTP
 ----------------------

-Some platforms require to flash the OpenWRT to the router using TFTP.
+Some platforms require to flash the OpenWRT image to the router using TFTP.

 On OS X, this can be done like this:

-- Disconnect from all Wifi and Ethernet networks
+- Disconnect from all WiFi and Ethernet networks
 - Set a static IP to your Ethernet device in systems settings.
-Look up the exact IP depending on your model in the OpenWRT wiki.
+Look up the exact IP depending on your router model in the OpenWRT wiki.
 This example will use `192.168.3.2` with a netmask of `255.255.255.0`
 - Change to the directory containing your OpenWRT image
-- Start tftp with the IP of the router, in this example `192.168.3.1`:
+- Start `tftp` with the IP of the router, in this example `192.168.3.1`:

     tftp 192.168.3.1
     > binary